Ann Reinking: Personal life

 Reinking married four times.
 She was first married on March 19, 1972, to Broadway actor Larry Small, whom she divorced the same year.
 Reinking was married to investment banker Herbert Allen Jr. from 1982 to 1989.
 In 1989, she married businessman James Stuart, with whom she had a son, Christopher, before their divorce in 1991.
-Reinking married sportswriter Peter Talbert in 1994, and was stepmother to his four children.
+Reinking married sportswriter Peter Talbert in 1994.

 Reinking retired in 2017 and lived in Paradise Valley, Arizona.

 Reinking's son has Marfan syndrome, and Reinking worked with the Marfan Foundation, which is dedicated to raising awareness of the disease.
 She produced the 2009 documentary In My Hands: A Story of Marfan Syndrome.

 Death

-Reinking died in her sleep at a hotel in Seattle on December 12, 2020, at the age of 71, while on a visit to her family in the area.
+Reinking died in her sleep at a hotel in Seattle, Washington, on December 12, 2020, at the age of 71, while on a visit to her family in the area.
+She is interred at the Paradise Memorial Gardens in Scottsdale, Arizona.

 Upon her death, the lobby of the Ambassador Theatre, home of the current revival of Chicago, installed an "In Memoriam" poster of her in costume as Roxie Hart from the 1996 opening cast.

+Following her death, students of Reinking's Broadway Theatre Project produced a documentary in her honor called The Joy is in the Work.